Sherida101/GoodBudget/README.md

 # Good Budget

-Persist data with Flutter's Hive NoSQL Database locally on Android, iOS & Web.
+A budget monitor or expense tracker Flutter application that persists data with Hive NoSQL database.
+This cross platform application is available on Android, iOS & Web.
+Both expenses and income are tracked.

 ### Download Android apk